 for book clubs

-Having been invited to participate in eleven book club gatherings to date, I can honestly say that they are among the most rewarding and gratifying experiences I've had as an author.
+Having been invited to participate in several book club gatherings to date, I can honestly say that they are among the most rewarding and gratifying experiences I've had as an author.

 The great questions, the back and forth, the insights readers share—many of which never occurred to me as I was writing—are fascinating.